Laravel: Convert all responses to JSON automatically

 What this does is modify the incoming request and set (or replace) the “Accept” header.

-When the app is ready to send a Response, it will check if the Request wanted JSON, and this is done by looking if the Accept header is application/json or any other JSON-like header.
+When the app is ready to send a Response, it will check if the Request wanted JSON, and this is done by looking if the header is or any other JSON-like header.
 So, the application will try to push a JSON response automatically, when possible.

 The place